 I used a disposable sponge brush and Liquid Leaf paint — but any metallic enamel paint should work.
 The paint is not water-cleanup, so a disposable brush is great for this project.
 I only needed a little bit of paint to get the coverage I wanted.
 Instead of brushing the paint on, I was mostly “patting” into place.

-Once the paint was dry (it dries very quickly), we started stuffing the lights in.
+Once the paint was dry (it dries very quickly), we started stuffing our Christmas lights in the bottle.
 You’ll need a 50 light string that is not made to connect end-to-end.
 We had the hardest time finding lights like this.
 We went to 4 stores, but they all carried only end-to-end lights (which are the kind I prefer for my Christmas tree).
 Finally, I tried to think of who might carry old-school Christmas lights and Big Lots came to mind — because they often carry items from last season.
 Hooray!
 They had just what we needed.

 The lights fit through one at a time, but it was a bit tight — I would recommend using a slightly larger drill bit and the light stuffing would go much faster.
 Oscar and Maude loved this part the best.
 Stuff every light on the string in, and the plug will dangle out the back, ready to find an outlet.

 And that’s it!
-A very satisfying project and a fun addition to our holiday decor.
+The Christmas lights in a bottle are a very satisfying project and a fun addition to our holiday decor.
 Though really, these don’t have to be holiday at all.
 We could use these for any sort of event where we want a little glow-y light happening.
 Maybe we need to have a party where bottled light is the theme. : )